Notes For Leaders And Ramblers

 NOTES FOR LEADERS AND RAMBLERS

 Leaders are requested to give advance notice of details and grade of ramble and appoint a backmarker.
 They will also ensure the group follow the Countryside Code - i.e. single file through crops, use right hand side on roads, use stiles where provided, and gates to be left as they were found.
+Use of high visibility/reflective clothing should also be used by the leader and back marker of large groups when walking on roads.
 They will also advise if a pub stop and/or lunch are intended.

 PACE of WALK